neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 <img src="/images/QTL-burrowing.png" alt="fishy" width="700px">

 QTL analysis of burrowing variation.[^Weber-2013] a, Linkage groups (LGs; ie. regions of the chromosome) 1, 2 and 20 harbour QTLs associated with average entrance-tunnel length (black line).
 Linkage group 5 contains a single QTL associated with escape-tunnel presence (red line).
 Dotted line represents log odds ratio (lod) significance threshold.
 Dashes indicated genetic markers that can reliably be identified as having a *maniculatus* or *polionotus* origin.
 Black arrows indicate markers used to define each QTL peak (used in b). b, Phenotypic effect of individual and combined QTLs (linkage groups 1, 2 and 20) on entrance-tunnel length in BC mice. c, Proportion of BC animals that construct escape tunnels for each of the two genotypes.
 All error bars represent mean $\pm$ s.e.m.
 Blue and yellow lines represent average phenotype of the parents (pure species) used to found the cross.
-Genotypes are either homozygous P. maniculatus (MM) or heterozygous P. maniculatus/polionotus (MP).
+Genotypes (*at each linkage group*) are either homozygous P. maniculatus (MM) or heterozygous P. maniculatus/polionotus (MP).
 :::

 [^Weber-2013]: Figure from [Weber, J., Peterson, B. & Hoekstra, H. Discrete genetic modules are responsible for complex burrow evolution in Peromyscus mice.
 Nature 493, 402–405 (2013).](https://doi.org/10.1038/nature11816)